Join Us

 Research Topics:

 We are broadly interested in both the hardware and software development of AI-enabled Robotics which may cover fields like Robot Learning, Computer Vision, Languages, Machine Learning and Robot Design in general.
-We also believe that fundemental AI technologies will assist and enable further progress in the general natural Science domains.
-Under this direction, we are also interested in data-driven dynamical system modeling for control and neuroscience research.
+We are also passionate about AI for Science.
+In particular, we are also interested in data-driven dynamical system modeling for control, neuroscience and medical research.

 Our lab currently focuses on the following major topics: